go-bongo/bongo/README.md

 4) When you delete a child, it will also use `cascadeMulti.OldQuery` to remove the reference from its previous `parent.children`

 Note that the `ThroughProp` must be the actual field name in the database, not the property name on the struct.

-# Credits
-* Mongoose for inspiration
-* Mitchell Hashimoto for his mapstructure repo (https://github.com/mitchellh/mapstructure), the codec for which I shamelessly stole and modified instead of making my own
+If there is no `ThroughProp`, the data will be cascaded directly onto the root of the document.